Euphorbia tirucalli L.

 Arthrothamnus bergii, Arthrothamnus ecklonii, Arthrothamnus tirucalli, Euphorbia geayi, Euphorbia laro, Euphorbia media, Euphorbia media var. bagshawei, Euphorbia rhipsaloides, Euphorbia scoparia, Euphorbia suareziana, Euphorbia tirucalli var. rhipsaloides, Euphorbia viminalis, Tirucalia indica, Tirucalia tirucalli

-Euphorbia tirucalli is a succulent, spineless, hardy green shrub, up to 33 feet (10 m) tall.
+Euphorbia tirucalli is a spineless, many-branched, succulent plant up to 16.5 feet (5 m) tall.
 The branches are cylindrical, smooth and glabrous-green, up to 0.31 inch (8 mm) in diameter, forming brush-like masses.
-The leaves are small and slender, up to 1 inch (2.5 cm) long and up to 0.16 inch (4 mm) wide.
+The leaves are small and slender, up to 1 inch (2.5 cm) long and up to 0.15 inch (4 mm) wide.
 The flowers are yellow, inconspicuous, and carried in clusters at the apex of the short branches or in the angles of branches.
-Fruits are tripartite capsules, up to 0.47 inch ( 12 mm) in diameter.
+Fruits are tripartite capsules up to 0.47 inch ( 12 mm) in diameter.

 How to Grow and Care